TRENDING

 US woos Nigerian agro-importers with restored credit guarantee

-Business Day about 2 hours ago 1 mins read
+Business Day 27 days 1 mins read

 The United States has restored a government-backed credit guarantee to attract Nigerian agro-importers, capitalising on an 84 percent growth in agricultural trade between the two countries In Lagos on Friday, officials said Nigerian banks regained access to the US Department of Agriculture’s GSM-102 program in late 2025, enabling financing for importers seeking American agricultural inputs. […]